VISHNU-KUMAR7/GitHub_Tracker/README.md

 2. Go through the code

 **GitHub issue**
-1. created a 1 happy issue to through how issue UI looks.
+1. created a 1 happy issue to go through how issue UI looks & work.
 2. Due to internet issue created a 2 issue with same discription.
 3. Issue's  label are used to sort the issue.
 No other purpose of using this.💁‍♂️